Ireland’s Spending Multipliers

 (Authors: Eddie Casey, Niall Conroy, Kevin Timoney, and Ainhoa Osés Arranz; published June 2018)

-This new Working Paper examines the role of countercyclical “Rainy Day Funds”.
+This Working Paper examines the role of countercyclical “Rainy Day Funds”.
 It explores how such funds can be used (i) to address procyclical bias in measurements of the cycle, which underpin the EU fiscal rules; and (ii) to enhance the scope for fiscal stimulus in future downturns while also making it more desirable to set aside savings in good times.
 Drawing on existing mechanisms, it outlines an approach that could integrate such a fund with little need for major changes to the current EU fiscal framework.

 Estimating Ireland’s Output Gap